• HOME

 A crock pot recipe - #2

 This provides a large quantity of food that can be portioned out and used for meals throughout the week.
 You have more flexibility with ingredients and proportions, but it’s not as exact.
 Cooked food is good for a week in the fridge or can be frozen in meal portions and de-frosted if you have a larger quantity.
 You want about 1/3 meat, 1/3 grains and 1/3 veggies by volume once the food is cooked.
+You can also go up to 1/2 protein, 1/4 grains and 1/4 veggies.
 1/10th of the meat by weight can be organ meat (the rest should be muscle meat), which provides extra taurine, vitamins and micronutrients.
 It will take some practice to get the proportions right because depending on the grain you use it may increase in volume quite a bit when cooking and a lot of veggies will decrease in volume.
-I also add about 4Tbsp of an oil high in linoleic acid (walnut, canola, safflower, sunflower are all appropriate) to the crock pot.
 If you are using grains and veggies tend to get mushy you can always cook them separately and add them to the pot at the end.

 Just some of the ingredients used to make Iviblend supplement